liatrio/libotrio-1.0/readme.md

 When passed an array, the bot will look first for a matching pattern, and execute only the callback whose pattern is matched.
 This allows the bot to present multiple choice options, or to proceed only when a valid response has been received.
-At least one of the patterns in the array must be marked as the default option, which will be called should no other option match.
-Botkit comes pre-built with several useful patterns which can be used with this function.
+At least one of the patterns in the array must be marked as the default option, which will be called should no other option match. libotrio comes pre-built with several useful patterns which can be used with this function.
 See [included utterances](#included-utterances)

 Callback functions passed to `ask()` receive two parameters - the first is a standard message object containing the user's response to the question.
 The second is a reference to the conversation itself.

 Note that in order to continue the conversation, `convo.next()` must be called by the callback function.
-This function tells Botkit to continue processing the conversation.
+This function tells libotrio to continue processing the conversation.
 If it is not called, the conversation will hang and never complete causing memory leaks and instability of your bot application!

 The optional third parameter `capture_options` can be used to define different behaviors for collecting the user's response.